-The College remained in good financial health, though it dropped to the midpoint score for this grade; this was planned and the increase in funding following growth will allow the College to return to surplus in 2021/22.
+The College remained in good financial health, though it dropped to the midpoint score for this grade; this was planned.
+The College plans to run at a deficit in 2022/23 due to the temporary downturns in its enrolments in 2021/22.